-But, who exactly are we celebrating, and what do we even mean by “Latinx?”
+But, who exactly are we celebrating, and what do we even mean by “Latine?”
 Moreover, isn’t it officially called “Hispanic Heritage Month?”
 So why are some organizations (Culture Amp included) calling it something different?

 These are all valid questions that organizations looking to move away from performativity and tokenism should be prepared to address and answer before planning any festivities.